Perthshire Advertiser

 The Perthshire Advertiser (originally the Perthshire Advertiser and Strathmore Journal) is a tabloid newspaper, published by Reach plc, in Perth, Scotland.
 The PA, as it is commonly known, comes out twice a week, on Tuesday and Friday.

 Beginning life in 1829, as the Strathmore Journal, and published in Coupar Angus, the 'Strathmore' was renamed the Perthshire Advertiser and Strathmore Journal.
-Costing 7d and comprising four densely packed pages, it was issued on Thursday mornings.
+C costing 7d and comprising four densely packed pages, it was issued on Thursday mornings.

 The paper's price was reduced to fourpence halfpenny on 8 September 1836 and dropped a further penny in 1855 as a result of the reduction in newspaper stamp duty.

 In 1866, Samuel Cowan became the paper's printer and publisher, a role he maintained until 1907.
 The paper dropped its price to 3d in 1870 and in 1873 it began to publish three times a week – on Monday, Wednesday and Friday.

 Publication days were changed from Wednesday and Saturday to Tuesday and Friday on 1 March 1977.